HTC Desire 626: Software

-Variants and release
+Variations

 On 9 February 2015, HTC Desire 626 was announced in Taiwan.
 On 13 February 2015, rumors that claim this model of the HTC Desire 626 was also going to be sold by the American carrier Sprint emerged.

 On 12 August 2015, American carrier Verizon announced that they were going to sell the HTC Desire 626.
 However, this model has significantly different specifications; it has Qualcomm Snapdragon 210 system-on-chip with a 1.1 GHz quad-core ARM Cortex-A7 32-bit CPU and Adreno 304 GPU instead of the Qualcomm Snadragon 410 system-on-chip, 1.5 GB RAM instead of 1 GB, 8 GB internal storage instead of 16 GB and an 8 MP rear camera instead of the 13 MP unit.
 This model was put on sale on 27 August 2015 for 192 USD.
 This model was also sold by AT&T.

 On 5 February 2016, a new Dual SIM model of the HTC Desire 626 was released in India with different specifications.
 This model has MediaTek MT6752 system-on-chip with a 1.7 GHz octa-core ARM Cortex-A53 64-bit CPU and ARM Mali-T760 MP2 GPU instead of the Qualcomm Snapdragon 410 system-on-chip and 2 GB RAM instead of 1 GB.
 It is available in Blue Lagoon and White Birch.
 It was priced at 14990 INR.

+Desire 626s

+The HTC Desire 626s is an Android-powered smartphone manufactured by HTC.
+It is available on Cricket (a subsidiary of AT&T), T-Mobile, MetroPCS (a T-Mobile subsidiary), Sprint Prepaid, and Virgin Mobile (a Sprint subsidiary) in the United States.
+The phone was announced in July 2015.
+It is considered the "budget" version of the Desire 626.
+The phone has a 5-inch screen with 720p resolution.
+It comes with a 8MP rear camera with 720p video recording and 2MP front camera.
+The phone is shipped with Android 5.1 "Lollipop" but can be upgraded to Android 6.0 "Marshmallow".